lbrayner/easy_db.vim/README.md

 - `F9`: open **Result** if in a buffer other than it; toggle its size (*tall* or *short*) when in it.
 - `F10`: close the **Result** buffer.
+- `F12`: toggle List mode (useful to see the difference between tabs and spaces and for trailing blanks).
 - `CTRL-NumpadMinus`: resize the window with -5 as parameter.
 - `CTRL-NumpadPlus`: resize the window with +5 as parameter.
 - `CTRL-F9`: equalize all windows.